 Florida is known for its intense heat—and while that may mean you spend more time indoors in the comforts of your air conditioning, your landscape may be out there struggling from water-stress and solar radiation.
 This added stress on your lawn and landscape can have a negative aesthetic impact on the overall look of your property.

 But it doesn’t have to.
-With a little bit of extra care, you can ensure that your property continues to look and perform its best—even in the hottest weather conditions.
+With a little bit of extra care, you can keep your landscape vibrant—even in the hottest weather conditions.

 Watch out for Your New Plants